 These are really the cream of the crop when it comes to heavy-duty sleeves.
 I recommend them for athletes and lifters on high-intensity programs where they’re squatting multiple times per week.
 The durable construction is designed to maintain elasticity and compression over thousands of squat sessions.
 Don’t hesitate to pick these up.
 SlingShot was kind enough to send me a pair to try and they DIDN’T disappoint.

 In a line: Another pair of heavy-duty sleeve without the heavy-duty price tag

-This next sleeve here is a middle ground option between something like the Rehbands or Nordics and the SBD’s.
-These are heavy duty but not quite on the level of the SBD’s.
+This next sleeve here is a middle ground option between something like the Rehbands or Nordics and the STrong Sleeves.
+These are heavy duty but not quite on the level of the STrong’s.
 I like the tapered quad section of the Kunto’s that makes for a really comfortable and secure fit.
-I recommend these sleeves for the athlete or lifer that does a healthy mix of both powerlifting and olympic lifting because it’s suitable for both of them and you won’t be wishing yo got something heavier for squats.
+I recommend these sleeves for the athlete or lifer that does a healthy mix of both powerlifting and Olympic lifting because it’s suitable for both of them and you won’t be wishing yo got something heavier for squats.